lrhache/pelias-load-test/README.txt

 ----

-start the test, update the values in src/main.rs if necessary
+update the values in src/main.rs
+- add the domain for pelias

 install rust if not already:
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh